 They can grow up to 15cm (6inches) in diameter.
 Males are slightly smaller than females.

 These black tarantulas live in areas with abundant sources of food.
 So, they don’t have to hunt.
 They will sit motionless outside their burrow at night waiting for prey to pass by.
 Their diet mainly consists of small birds, lizards, frogs, and insects.

 Despite having eight eyes, tarantulas, as with most spiders, don’t possess good eyesight.
 They don’t see their prey approaching but they sense it through vibrations.
 When they build their burrows they incorporate silk tubes.
 Small vibrations are passed along these tubes to the entrance of the burrow where the spider is sitting.
 As the prey gets closer, the vibrations get stronger and the tarantuala can prepare itself to strike.

 Males have a much shorter lifespan than females, as is the case with virtually all spiders.
 Males usually live under 3 years and die shortly after reaching sexual maturity.
 Whilst females can easily live 10 – 12 years.

 Thailand Black Tarantualas as Pets

 Many people keep tarantulas as pets.
 However, they usually only keep the far more docile and friendlier new world tarantulas.
-Thailand Black tarantulas are old world spiders and are far more dangerous and aggressive.
+Thailand black tarantulas are old world spiders and are far more dangerous and aggressive.
 Therefore, only experienced keepers and handlers should own pet Thai black tarantulas.
-And they definitely aren’t for children.
+And they definitely aren’t suitable for children.

 These are seriously for advanced keepers.
 More information can be found on this care sheet